1240598Rafa/cogsi2526-1240598-1240601/CA5/README.md

 EXPOSE 8080
 ENTRYPOINT ["java", "-jar", "app.jar"]

+Stage 1:

+FROM - uses JDK as base image
+WORKDIR - sets /build as working directory
+COPY - copies the entire Spring project into the container RUN - executes the spring boot build inside the container which will then store a JAR

+Stage 2:

+FROM - uses a JRE which has no compilers or dev tools WORKDIR - sets /app as the working directory
+COPY - copies only the HAR from the build stage
+EXPOSE - uses por 8080
+ENTRYPOINT - entrypoint was used instead of CMD so the container behaves like a dedicvated app server.

 Explanation

 Same multi-stage approach used for Chat
 Produces the smallest and cleanest final image
 No source code or build tooling exists in the final container

+To build:
+docker build -f Dockerfile.multi -t springapp:v3 .

+To test:
+docker run --rm -p 8080:8080 springapp:v3

 ## Image Layer Analysis (docker history)